 Margaret Cody was born in Melbourne on August 12, 1933.
 She was just one month old when her father moved the family to Geelong where he took up a position at the Ford Motor Company.

-Margaret’s education was at Sacred Heart College and after leaving school in 1950; she trained as a nurse at the Mercy Hospital followed by Midwifery training at the Royal Women’s Hospital in Melbourne.
+Margaret’s education was at Sacred Heart College.
+After leaving school in 1950, she trained as a nurse at the Mercy Hospital followed by Midwifery training at the Royal Women’s Hospital in Melbourne.

 Margaret’s major lifetime interest through her work and with her friends was Geelong and the people of this region.
 She has entrusted $900,000, being the major portion of her estate, to the Geelong Community Foundation.